skszymon20/instance_segmentation_grapes/README.md

 # instance_segmentation_grapes
 Instance segmentation on wgisd dataset for Computer Vision course on PP.
 We thank to https://github.com/thsant/wgisd for sumplementing us with the dataset.
-Project Idea comes from the paper: https://arxiv.org/pdf/1907.11819.pdf
+Inspirations for the project came from the paper: https://arxiv.org/pdf/1907.11819.pdf

 ## Our setup:
-First clone wgisd git repository: $git clone https://github.com/thsant/wgisd.git We used python 3.9.0 for running experiments.
+ - First clone wgisd git repository: $git clone https://github.com/thsant/wgisd.git.
+It should be in current working directory.
-Install libraries which are listed in "requirements.txt" For example You can use $pip install -r requirements.txt
+ - Install libraries which are listed in "requirements.txt".
+For example You can use $pip install -r requirements.txt
+ - We used python 3.9.0 for running experiments.

 ## Get started
 Project consists of 4 notebooks: evaluate.ipynb, evaluate_losses.ipynb, evaluate_losses_imaug (1).ipynb, plot_samples.ipynb.
 Notebooks listed here are sorted from the oldest to the latest.